FeSwap/FeSwapDocs/docs/Contracts/NFT.md

             _transfer(preOwner, to, tokenID);
             pairInfo.currentPrice = msg.value;

-            // Repay the previous owner with 10% of the price increasement
+            // Repay the previous owner with 10% of the price increment
             TransferHelper.safeTransferETH(preOwner, repayAmount);

             // Airdrop to the next coming tenders